ctroein89/troein.dev/baby.md

 ### Bottles
 I like the [Pigeon Bottles](https://www.pigeonstore.com/products/ppsu-wide-neck-baby-bottle-2), but my recommendation is to just buy lots and lots of different brands of bottles, and then use whichever one works.

-"Anti-colic" features on bottles are basically a lie - doctors will say that the research says that colic has nothing to do with babies getting air into their stomaches while drinking milk or formula.
+"Anti-colic" features on bottles are basically a lie - doctors (source, The Happiest Baby on the Block by Dr Harvey Karp, see below) will say that the research says that colic has nothing to do with babies getting air into their stomaches while drinking milk or formula.
 Anti-colic features do help a baby drink from a bottle, but they do so via allowing air in via a route other than the center of the nipple.
 Anti-colic features also often take the form of straws or tubes inside the bottle - these are very annoying to clean, and the nipple collapses more easily if the full system isn't being used.
 I strongly prefer to avoid those bottle entirely if possible.

 I found that holding baby semi-upright was necessary to minimize spit-up, at which point, it was sufficient for the bottle to have a side hole for air to enter the bottle.